 Welcome to The B-Side from The Film Stage.
 Here we talk about movie stars!
 Not the movies that made them famous or kept them famous, but the ones that they mad...

 Welcome to The B-Side, from The Film Stage.
-Here we talk about movie stars and directors!
-Not the movies that made them famous or kept them famous, but the one...
+Here we talk about movie stars!
+Not the movies that made them famous or kept them famous, but the ones that they ma...

 Welcome to The B-Side, from The Film Stage.
 Here we talk about movie stars!
 Not the movies that made them famous or kept them famous, but the ones they made in...